A Comprehensive Study of Machine Learning Techniques for Log-Based Anomaly Detection: Introduction

-In this study, we perform the first comprehensive, systematic empirical study that includes not only deep learning techniques but also traditional ones, both supervised and semi-supervised, considering the four aforementioned evaluation criteria.
-More precisely, we systematically evaluate and compare, on two benchmark datasets (\hdfs and \hadoop), a) supervised traditional (SVM~\cite{wang2005supportSVM} and Random Forest~\cite{breiman2001randomRF}) and deep learning techniques (LSTM~\cite{hochreiter1997LSTM} and LogRobust~\cite{zhang2019robust}), as well as b) semi-supervised traditional (OC-SVM~\cite{scholkopf2001estimating}) and deep learning techniques (DeepLog~\cite{du2017deeplog}) in terms of i) detection accuracy, ii) time performance, sensitivity of iii) detection accuracy and iv) time performance to hyperparameter tuning.
+In this paper, we report on the first comprehensive, systematic empirical study that includes not only deep learning techniques but also traditional ones, both supervised and semi-supervised, considering the four aforementioned evaluation criteria.
+More precisely, we systematically evaluate and compare, on seven benchmark datasets, a) supervised traditional (Support Vector Machine SVM~\cite{cortes1995support} and Random Forest RF~\cite{breiman2001randomRF}) and deep learning techniques (Long Short-Term Memory LSTM~\cite{hochreiter1997LSTM}, LogRobust~\cite{zhang2019robust} and NeuralLog~\cite{le2021logNeural}), as well as b) semi-supervised traditional (One Class SVM OC-SVM~\cite{scholkopf2001estimating}) and deep learning techniques (DeepLog~\cite{du2017deeplog} and Logs2Graphs~\cite{li2024graph}).
+We compare them in terms of i) detection accuracy, ii) time performance, sensitivity of iii) detection accuracy and iv) time performance to hyperparameter tuning.

 Our experimental results show that supervised traditional and deep ML techniques perform very closely in terms of detection accuracy and prediction time.
 Further, supervised traditional ML techniques show less sensitivity to hyperparameter tuning than deep learning techniques.
-Semi-supervised, traditional and deep learning techniques, however, do not fare well, in terms of detection accuracy, when compared to supervised ones.
-The results suggest that, despite the focus on research on deep learning solutions for LAD, traditional ML techniques such as Random Forest can fare much better with respect to our four criteria and therefore be a solution of choice in practice.
+Last, semi-supervised techniques, both traditional and deep learning, do not fare well in terms of detection accuracy, when compared to supervised ones.

+The results suggest that, despite the strong research focus on deep learning solutions for LAD, traditional ML techniques such as Random Forest can fare much better with respect to our four criteria and therefore be a solution of choice in practice.
+Semi-supervised techniques, however, do not seem to be a good option at this point, resulting in practical challenges to collect sufficient anomalous log data.